 Marion Lamont Brown Jr. was entering his plea when he was overtaken by a seizure.
 Brown's attorney said he has seen Brown suffer from seizures before.

 Solicitor Scarlett Wilson said she hopes Brown's hearing will be rescheduled in a matter of days or weeks.

 Last year, Brown's father said Brown had a history of medical problems and is on several medications.

-Before having the seizure, which Brown told the judge he suffers from periodically, he was entering a guilty plea on charges of kidnapping, criminal sexual conduct first degree and grand larceny.
+Before having the Grand Mal seizure Thursday, which Brown told the judge he suffers from periodically, he was entering a guilty plea on charges of kidnapping, criminal sexual conduct first degree and grand larceny.
 Prosecutor Scarlett Wilson told the courtroom the maximum sentence for the three charges combined is 70 years.